 - An employer cannot refuse a request from an employee to take a day off if it is for a religious holiday.
 For example, Eid al-Fitr.

 Tips for Ramadan

-Adjusting working hours during Ramadan is a common tip (in Dutch).
+Adjusting working hours during Ramadan is a (in Dutch).
 But why?
 And what else can you do?
 According to Said, the owner of Spa Nova, and Bouchra Boukrab of the website ramadanrecepten.nl, understanding and respect already set the right tone.
 Here are their Ramadan tips for employers.